smapiot/piral/src/plugins/piral-update/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+By default, Piral does not update your pilets *at runtime*.
+As such a user that wants to get an updated pilet will always need to refresh the application (e.g., by pressing F5).
+There is a reason for this out of the box behavior: Automatic updates may have unintended side-effects and are therefore problematic.

+Example scenario: A pilet comes with a form where the user can enter information and submit it.
+If a user is already half-way through the form (entering a lot of information) and an update for this pilet would come up, the pilet would be unloaded and loaded again with the updated content.
+This process would destroy the form and all the information already entered by the user.
+Sure, there are ways to "store and restore" the form's data, however, quite often these techniques are not used (as the given scenario is not anticipated).

+`piral-update` comes with extensions to the pilet API that allow communicating update behavior from the pilets to the app shell.
+If you think these are sufficient and provide a good safety net then you can make your application more dynamic using this plugin.
+It's quite cool, but in most cases not really needed.

 ## Documentation

 The following functions are brought to the Pilet API.